The Monkey Suit: Plot

-Lisa decides to bring the family to the museum to see a weaving exhibit for her summer vacation, but they soon discover that it has been replaced by a "History of Weapons" exhibit.
+After Bart hurriedly completes a series of summer vacation activities days before the start of the new academic year, Lisa decides to take the family to the museum to see a weaving exhibit.
+However, they soon discover that it has been replaced by a "History of Weapons" exhibit, sponsored by Kellogg's.
 Faced with an incredibly long line, Homer notices Ned Flanders and his sons at the front of the line and cuts in front of them.
-Everyone else starts taking advantage of Ned’s kindness as well until the Flanders family is stuck at the end.
+Everyone else starts taking advantage of Ned's kindness as well until the Flanders family is stuck at the end.
 At the end of the day, they are still waiting, and are denied entry, as it is closing time for the weapons exhibit.
 They decide to check out the human evolution exhibit next door.
 Ned is outraged to hear that humans actually evolved from apes and that the creation account in the Genesis is therefore a myth.
 Covering his sons' eyes, he forcefully drags them out of the exhibit.

 Ned meets up with the church council to suggest promotion of creationism.
 The next day, he and Reverend Lovejoy blackmail Principal Skinner into introducing creationism in the school.
 Lisa is perturbed by this, and at a town meeting asks everyone to make a choice between creationism and Darwinism, as there is only one truth.
 The townspeople vote for creationism, much to her chagrin, and the act of teaching or learning Darwinism and evolution is made illegal.
 Lisa therefore decides to start holding secret classes for people interested in evolution.
 However, just as the first lesson is about to begin, she is arrested by Chief Wiggum.
-She asks why she is being arrested when there are far worse crimes out there, and embarrassed he tells her they only have enough manpower to enforce the last three laws passed, even stating that this is the worst law system there is (meanwhile Snake is seen at the KwiK-E-mart randomly shooting at people saying you live, you die, while the cops do nothing about it showing just how horrible they are at their jobs).
+She asks why she is being arrested when there are far worse crimes out there, and embarrassed he tells her they only have enough manpower to enforce the last three laws passed (as demonstrated by their non-response to Snake randomly shooting at people from atop the Kwik-E-Mart whilst yelling "you live, you die").
 Lisa is brought to trial, which is dubbed Lisa Simpson v.
 God.
 Representing her is Clarice Drummond, an ACLU lawyer, while on Ned's side is Wallace Brady, an overweight, southern lawyer.
 The trial does not go smoothly for Lisa, as Professor Frink gives ambiguous answers regarding God's existence, while a creationist says that evolution cannot be real, as there is no proof of a "missing link" (depicted in a picture as a savage hominid, holding a rock over his head).